Received from Jacek Gajewski 17 May 2012.

 3. A quorum shall be defined as at least two thirds of voting members representing at least 10 Chapter Members of the Council.

 4. Electronic voting is permitted but results have to be ratified at the next regularly scheduled General Assembly meeting.

-5. Chapter Members with two Voting Members may authorise one of their Voting Members to exercise both of that Chapter Member’s votes; such proxies must be notified to the Secretary (e-mail is acceptable) before the voting period begins.
+two Voting Members may authorise one of their Voting Members to exercise both of that Chapter Member’s votes; such proxies must be notified to the Secretary (e-mail is acceptable) before the voting period begins.